-- Despite cutting, the teeth of a Tiger Shark also works like a saw as it has a distinctive saw like region.
+- Despite cuts, the teeth of a Tiger Shark also work as a saw as it has a distinctive saw-like region.

-- The teeth also have a distinct component which protects the large saw region from the huge biting pressure (the biting pressure in Tiger Sharks is approximately 6,000 pounds square centimeters.
+- The teeth also have a distinct component that protects the large saw region from the huge biting pressure (the biting pressure in Tiger Sharks is approximately 6,000 pounds square centimeters.

 13. How Many Teeth Does A Tiger Shark Have